 Any PDF document created from another file format can be sent via e-mail if you choose so.
-However, this option is only available in novaPDF Professional editions.
+However, this option is only available in novaPDF Professional.
 Sending the document in PDF format is an advantage when sharing the file with other users (in this case, the user does not need to install the program used originally to create the file) or sending it to mobile devices such as Kindle or IPhone as the devices only recognize certain file formats including PDF.

 Creating the PDF document and configuring e-mail sending options